sorinpohontu/Raspberry-Pi-DAC-Pro-Nextion-MoodeAudio/Power.md

-# Power ON/OFF button
+# Connect and setup Power ON/OFF button

-I was inspired by this comment: [https://raspberrypi.stackexchange.com/questions/72676/can-you-make-an-on-off-power-button-with-a-single-non-i2c-gpio-pin/85316#85316].
+I was inspired by this comment: [https://raspberrypi.stackexchange.com/a/85316].

-I'm using [an I2C RTC module](RTC.md), so I want to use `GPIO 3` as `I2C Clock` and `wake from halt` [https://raspberrypi.stackexchange.com/questions/22524/power-on-from-idle-with-gpio3-undocumented].
+I'm using [an I2C RTC module](RTC.md), so I want to use `GPIO 3` as `I2C Clock` and `wake from halt` [https://raspberrypi.stackexchange.com/q/22524].

-- Use a momentary switch for `Power` button
+- Use a momentary switch for `Power` button, as in [Schematic](/media/Schematic.png).
 - Connect one pin to any free `Ground` (eg: 39)
 - Connect the second pin to:
 1. `GPIO 27` (you can use other unused pin, see [boot/config.txt](files/boot/config.txt))